Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Spatial Contortion

 Spatial Contortion has a few things I like about it.
 First, it’s cheap to cast.
 Second, it’s an instant.
-I’m probably sounding like a broken record at this point but if all the removal spells are expensive and/or have timing restrictions, the deck will be clunky.
+I probably sound like a broken record at this point, but the deck will be clunky if all the removal spells are expensive or have timing restrictions.

 Considering I think WOTC is going to bring the heat on these Commander Masters precons, I think Spatial Contortion is going to be a good include.
-There are a couple of things to note here – It can’t take down huge threats outright but if you hit them after combat, it can do the job.
+There are a couple of things to note: It can’t take down huge threats outright, but if you hit them after combat, it can do the job.
 Next, it can be used as a pump spell on your unblocked Eldrazi and get a little boost.

 Duplicant